Matthew Stafford Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Stafford recorded 292 passing yards in one matchup against the Ravens, 13.5 yards fewer than his over/under for Sunday.
+- In one matchup against the Ravens, Stafford had 292 passing yards, 13.5 yards less than his over/under for Sunday.

-- Stafford threw a touchdown pass in that contest against the Ravens.

 - Note: Stafford's stats vs. Ravens date back to 2016.

-- The Ravens are giving up 295.5 passing yards per game this season, the NFL's worst pass defense.
+- The Ravens have the NFL's worst pass defense this season, yielding 295.5 yards per game through the air.

-- The Ravens have allowed 28 passing TDs this year (1.9 per game), ranking them 28th among NFL defenses.
+- The Ravens have allowed 28 passing TDs this season (1.9 per game), ranking them 28th among NFL defenses.

 Recent Performances